Follow along with the video below to see how to install our site as a web app on your home screen.

 Welcome to prime time Mr Williams.

-He has a legit shot.
+He had a legit shot.
 Too bad, and great trash talk by pops.

 Good win by the Cougs.
 Disappointed that we got caught in a rut where only Williams was allowed to shoot.
 Glad to see the other guys get a couple shots that stretched the lead late and allowed us to win.
 Williams is great but we need to diversify the offense at times.
 Watching three guys standing around setting screens while Williams runs around isn't much of an offense.
 Impressed with his conditioning though.
 He must have run 10 miles in that game.